Stitchflow

 Every step.
 Who files the ticket?
 What gets checked, skipped, forgotten?

-Tribal knowledge.
-The stuff in someone's head and nowhere else
+Every rule that lives in someone’s head and nowhere else.

 ~2 hours